 Wikipedia is definitely the wrong place to look for reliable Star Trek facts.
 That honor belongs to Memory Alpha, although especially in the wake of the latest movie it too has developed a bit of a "better than thou" attitude towards "biased" fans and their "insufficient research".
 Overall, the way that Wikipedia and, to lesser extent, Memory Alpha deals with the fandom is another aspect of the general trend that the operation of fan websites is increasingly obstructed and their mere existence is ignored.
 It is obvious that no profit can be made in any form of alliance with sites such as EAS, which makes them irrelevant in today's business-driven internet.
 But I can't help the impression that this stance rubs off on an increasing number of private internet users and on Wikipedia as a non-commercial platform, who may have come to think that a place that doesn't sell anything and has no ads can be no good.
 Fan sites like EAS that are not organized in a seemingly "democratic" fashion but are maintained by single individuals are additionally under suspicion of being inappropriately biased and intrinsically incorrect, as if online collaboration could eliminate personal opinions and flawed concepts a priori.

 Twitter litter I am not a big fan of the so-called Web 2.0 because I was quite content with the conventional internet as a platform for companies, institutions and individuals to present their products, services, research or opinions.
 I certainly appreciate the new possibilities of online shopping and banking, of online collaboration and photo/video sharing.
 There are a couple of blogs I like, although it is my firm opinion that hand-made sites are superior.
 But I never asked for something like social networking, link sharing and microblogging, because it appears to me as a poor surrogate for traditional websites and discussion forums and ultimately as a poor imitation of life itself.
-I just don't want to boast a list of online "friends" or "followers", even though there is a chance that a few of them may become true friends.
+I don't want to boast a list of online "friends" or "followers", even though there is a chance that a few of them may become true friends.
+I don't want to share funny pictures and videos with my soial network "friends", because I found it embarrassing already in 90s when e-mail was the only way to do it.

 I am willing to give the "social web" a chance though.
 I am creating RSS feeds with EAS site updates on a regular basis since 2007.
-As I am running a hand-made HTML-based website, I have to write the source code of the feed in a text editor.
+As I am running a hand-made non-CMS website, I have to write the source code of the feed in a text editor.
 While the feeds of blogs, forums and other Web 2.0 sites are created automatically, no one ever bothered to provide a software or script that could enable people like me to convert HTML to feeds or back on the fly.
 Still, every website with a certain reputation is expected to have a feed.
-I take the effort of creating a feed because I know that some regular visitors like to have all news sources in a feed reader.
+I take the effort of creating a feed because I know that some regular visitors like to have all news sources in a feed reader, although RSS feeds are on a decline (see below).

 In 2009 I signed up with Twitter because some other notable Trek sites were on Twitter too.
 I didn't expect much, but what I found there was arguably the most underwhelming internet innovation of all times.

 The most evident drawback of Twitter is the posting limit of 140 characters.
 What can I say with just 140 characters?
 Sorry, that is not sufficient for me.
 Not by a long shot.
 I understand that the posting limit allows the tweet to be sent as an SMS from and to a mobile phone.
 But it is the 21st century, we have got smartphones and the mobile internet is becoming affordable, with the possibility to switch to e-mail instead of SMS.
-And while I would not even remotely consider sending out an SMS to an online community, I don't see the need to receive an SMS from Twitter either.
+And while I see no reason to use SMS for my tweets, I don't see the need to receive an SMS from Twitter either.
 Nothing broadcast via Twitter could possibly be so important that I would want to be informed via SMS on my way home.
 Home to my ultrafast DSL flatrate where I have the whole world on my fingertips, a world that I don't need to and I don't want to be dumbed down to 140-character posts.
 Overall, the social networks have totally lost perspective of the amount of information that is useful for a purpose and in a given medium.
 On one occasion they bombard me with dozens of Flash videos on a single page without asking, another time the "news" that people urge me to read at Twitter consists of a few inane words.

 The thing about Twitter that bugs me most is the total absence of a logical structure and the totally missing coherence of the tweets.
 Twitter may be the easiest way to spread the word about serious issues such as protests against dictators, but even this usually vanishes in the white noise of the mindless omnidirectional chatter.
 In conventional message boards there are topics, and off-topic posts are commonly scorned for very good reasons.
 In Twitter everything is off-topic by default.
 I can still try to trace who replied to what, but it requires me to follow link after link, and trying to find the original tweet is a bottomless pit in most cases.
 It feels like I'm thrown back into the internet stone age.
 So I often can't tell what two or more people are talking about (and perhaps they don't know themselves?).
 I was following the tweets of two Trek actors for some time, but I could not make any sense of most of what they were writing, what were the matters on which they replied to other users and to which users they would reply at all.
 Twitter is a totally chaotic chatter that defies any attempts to order your own trains of thought and your conversations, much less to create something of substance or to really get to know other people.